rezakj/iCellR/README.md

 iCellR dose not need this step as it scales the data when they need to be scaled on the fly; like for plotting or PCA.
 It is important to use the untansformed data for differential expression analysis to calculate the accurate fold changes.
+If you run this function the scaled data will be saved in different slot for you to download for plotting but will not be use by iCellR.

 ```r
 # my.obj <- data.scale(my.obj)